Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Our Vampires Are Different: He has the look and powers of a vampire, but it's ambiguous whether he actually is a vampire (feeding into the rumor that none of the Four Emperors are human), or it's all just part of his magic.

-- The Paralyzer: His magic can completely paralyze his opponents.
+- The Paralyzer: His magic can completely paralyze his opponents in a way that makes them look like their blood is being drained.
 It's effective enough to affect God Serena, however temporarily.
 According to August in the anime, the fact Hyberion can do this to someone as strong as God Serena without directly touching him is proof of his mastery.

 - Pointy Ears: He wouldn't be a vampire wizard without pointed, bat-like ears.